 Lumpectomy, surgical removal of the lesion is the standard treatment for patients with early-stage or small breast cancers [1].
 Most lumpectomies are preceded by a tumor localization procedure that can be performed using various methods.
 One method is by using mammography for Image guided localization (IGL).
 IGL involves localizing the lesion using a fine wire with a hook to assist the surgeon in identifying non-palpable lesions [4,5].
 IGLs are a manual technique, depending heavily on the radiologist's skill level.
 The procedure takes approximately 15 to 45 minutes to place the wire(s) depending on the complexity of the case.
 Often this can result in multiple corrections of the needle placement prior to wire deployment to ensure that the wire(s) properly localizes the lesion for surgical removal [4].
 Our team has designed a needle guide that can streamline the process and reduce variability between physicians.
 The guide is a single-handed, ring-based model that can be removed from the imaging area with ease to prevent interference with the X-ray.
-The hinges and cylindrical composition of the guide stabilizes the needle and ensures perpendicular puncture, its conical bottom opening allows the clinician to easily locate the initial marking on the patient, and the countersink allows for maximum assisted-puncture.
-It is also one-time use for maintaining sterility and is made of Grey-Pro SLA resin for mechanical strength and stability.
-Pilot testing on a phantom breast model was performed by a radiologist to confirm the ergonomic and assistive characteristics of the needle guide.
+The hinges and cylindrical composition of the guide stabilizes the needle and ensures accurate needle puncture during the first try; its conical bottom opening allows the clinician to easily locate the initial marking on the patient, and the countersink allows for maximum assisted-puncture.
+Pilot testing on a phantom breast model was performed by a radiologist and two undergraduate students.
+Results showed that the guide maintained accuracy on the first insertion regardless of skill level and is effective at all regions of the breast model.
 Further understanding of its benefits over the standard procedure, as well as to test whether the guide improves procedures performed by new and/or inexperienced clinicians, will be studied in the future.
 The objective of this article is to introduce a novel needle guide that helps streamline the pre-lumpectomy, image-guided breast lesion localization procedure.